 What causes grass seed wounds in dogs?

 Grass seed is, perhaps surprisingly, a fairly big cause of emergency admissions to our hospitals and clinics in the spring and summer.
 The seeds typically fall off long grass and embed themselves in a dog’s paws, ears, armpits, tail, or skin, sometimes causing painful wounds and infections.
 In rare cases, grass seeds have also been known to burrow under the skin and travel to other parts of the body.
 All dogs can be affected but the most susceptible are those with feathery toes who enjoy skipping through long grass, such as springer spaniels.

 What to do if your dog suffers a grass seed wound?

-It’s important to remove grass seed in dog as early as possible.
+It’s important to remove grass seed from you dog as early as possible.
 If ignored they can cause a lot of pain and irritation.
 This is particularly the case if they’ve managed to migrate through the body or lodge themselves in your dog’s lungs.
 Both scenarios can cause serious infections and may be life-threatening.
 Seek advice from your vet about safe removal.